Abdelhamy/store/README.md

 # By : Mostafa Abdelhamy
-# store prject first project with typescript
+# store project first project with typescript